emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 ## Hyper-Reliable Low-Latency Communications

 - Real-Time Decision Making: AI agents should be able to facilitate real-time decision-making processes in critical applications such as autonomous driving, industrial automation, and remote surgery, where ultra-low latency and high reliability are crucial.
 See clause 6.3 of 3GPP TR 22.870 [TR22.870].
-- Fault Detection and Recovery: AI agents should be able to quickly detect and recover from faults, maintaining the high reliability required for mission-critical applications.
-See clause 6.54 of 3GPP TR 22.870 [TR22.870].
+- Fault Detection and Recovery: AI agents should be able to quickly detect and recover from faults, maintaining the high reliability required for critical applications.
+See clause 6.53 of 3GPP TR 22.870 [TR22.870].

 ## Massive IoT Device Communications